josephlhall/draft-hall-iasa2-struct/draft-ietf-iasa2-struct.md

 The interim Board shall be comprised of:

-* The current IETF chair, ex officio
+* The IETF chair, ex officio
-* The current ISOC chair, ex officio
+* The IAOC chair, ex officio
-* The current IAOC chair, ex officio
+* The IAB chair, ex officio
-* The current IAB chair, ex officio
+* 1 ISOC trustee, selected by the BoT

 ## First Full Board {#first-full-board}

 A minimum of five Directors must be seated in order for the Board to be constituted, and the Interim Board to be dissolved.
-The first full board MUST be formed no later than the end of the first quarter of 2019.
-Accordingly, the following steps must take place to ensure that this occurs as soon as possible:
+Accordingly, the following steps must take place to ensure that this occurs on a timely basis:

-* The IESG shall make their appointment no later than December 31, 2018.
+* The IESG shall make their appointment no later than January 31, 2019.
-* ISOC shall make their appointment no later than December 31, 2018.
+* ISOC shall make their appointment no later than January 31, 2019.
-* The NomCom shall make their appointments no later than December 31, 2018.
+* The NomCom shall make their appointments no later than January 31, 2019.
-* These initial LLC Board members shall make their appointment(s) before the end of March 2019.
+* These initial LLC Board members shall make their appointment(s) before the end of June 2019.

 ## Board Positions {#board-positions}